alexharri/website/posts/clipboard.md

 ## Building a paste button

-Let's try out Paste button in Google Docs and see what it does.
+Let's try the Paste button in Google Docs and see what it does.

 <Image src="~/google-docs-paste-button.png" plain width={480} />